Lunatic-Labs/rubricapp/README.md

   no output:

       lsof -i :3000,5050,6379

   If output, there is a chance you still have processes running and you need to use the following command to kill them off:

       kill <pid>

+  or optionally, send with a forced kill (not recommended as it does not allow the process to shut down gracefully).

+      sudo kill -9 <pid>

   There is a chance that your OS has an important process running on one of these ports that should not be terminated.
   In that case, change the port for conflicting processes in the